Sometimes, even a sick child knows how to get the most out of life.

 With the love and support of everyone in the house, Adrina learned

-how to cook, do chores, work in the garden and attend school in the village.
+how to cook, do chores, work in the garden and attend school in

 There were still many challenges.
 Adrina had to take medicines by the